Use space to open navigation items

 • a sign stating the name of the premises, the type of liquor licence held and the name of the licensee must be displayed at the front of the premises

-• an incident register must be maintained if the premises are authorised to trade past midnight.
+• an incident register must be maintained if the premises is authorised to trade past 12:00am

 The law requires that all types of licensed venues display liquor signs.
 This includes a number of compulsory signs, depending on which licence and authorisations you have.